GehDoc/vscode-textile-preview/CONTRIBUTING.md

 	* Open to the "Run and Debug" Window (Ctrl+Shift+D), and choose "Launch Tests" from the dropdown menu.
 	* or, check the Travis-CI build status, if enabled in your repository.

+### Update to latest Visual Studio Code sources and translations
+A shell script [./tools/prepare_vscode_tree.sh](./tools/prepare_vscode_tree.sh), will help you to update Textile Language Features source code, from VSCode Makdown Language Features source code.
+Ideally, this will be done every time [a new version of VSCode](https://github.com/microsoft/vscode/releases) is published.

+It doesn't accept any command line parameter.
+You can still configure :
+* the current VSCode release version, with the variable `VSCODE_VERSION_GIT_TAG`,
+* the list of supported languages, in the [./tools/languages.config.js](./tools/languages.config.js) file.

+The script will automatically :
+* Fetch [vscode](https://github.com/microsoft/vscode/) and [vscode-loc](https://github.com/microsoft/vscode-loc/) from their GitHub repo, into [./tools/tmp/](./tools/tmp/),
+* Replace 'Markdown' by 'Textile' in VSCode Markdown Language Features source tree, and validate the number of replacements (see [./tools/languages.config.js](./tools/languages.config.js)),
+* Then, all needed files are renamed if necessary and copied to [./tools/tmp/out/](./tools/tmp/out/) directory.

+Finally, you have to manually import the relevant change, by diffing the root directory with [./tools/tmp/out/](./tools/tmp/out/).

 ## Discussion etiquette